-Miller Family Heart & Vascular Institute: Cardiovascular Medicine, Section of Imaging
+Miller Family Heart, Vascular & Thoracic Institute: Cardiovascular Medicine, Section of Imaging

-The Miller Family Heart & Vascular Institute’s team of imaging specialists are experts in diagnosing underlying heart conditions that can lead to AF.
+The Miller Family Heart, Vascular & Thoracic Institute’s team of imaging specialists are experts in diagnosing underlying heart conditions that can lead to AF.

-Miller Family Heart & Vascular Institute: Cardiothoracic Surgery
+Miller Family Heart, Vascular & Thoracic Institute: Cardiothoracic Surgery

 Surgical procedures for AF include the Maze procedure (traditional, minimally invasive or robotically assisted) and the modified Maze procedure combined with other cardiac surgical procedures, such as mitral valve surgery:

 - Michael Tong, MD